 With regard to names, many of Russia's newest combat vehicles appear to be designated entirely by name such as the Kurganetz-25 IFV/APC or the Typhoon series of MRAPs.
 Previous to this, Soviet and Russian vehicles were almost never named with the most notable exception being self-propelled artillery which, somewhat sinisterly, were named after flowers.

 Self-propelled artillery was developed relatively late into the Cold War and by that time it became common to refer to them by their GRAU index number (explained below).
 An exception was rocket artillery which retained their BM designation, whose number made reference to the model number of the rocket it used.
 This number often, but not always, made reference to the caliber, for example, the BM-14, BM-24, and BM-30 carried 140-mm, 240-mm, and 300-mm rockets respectively.
 Towed artillery, unlike combat vehicles, were designated on the basis of the factory (which usually had their own design bureaus) that developed them.
 For example, the D that was widely used in many wartime and postwar guns referred to Factory No. 9.
-However, they also retained a longer form designation which made reference to the gun caliber and year, such as the D-20 being also known as the 152-mm gun-howitzer M1955.
+However, they also retained a longer form designation which made reference to the gun caliber and year, such as the D-20 being also known as the 152-mm gun-howitzer M1955 (152-mm pushka-gaubica obr.
+1955).

 Variants